-59.9.3 Apportioning lump sums over 12 months
+59.9.3.1 Attributing non-remunerative lump sums over 12 months

-One-off, irregular or non-periodical lump sum amounts are apportioned as income over a 12 month period in 52 weekly amounts, if they are:
+One-off, irregular or non-periodical lump sum amounts are attributed as income over a 12 month period in 52 weekly amounts, if they are NOT remuneration, periodic payments, or an exempt lump sum.

+Examples:

-- NOT remuneration, periodic payments, or an exempt lump sum; - Examples: - family trust distributions; - certain 'loan' arrangements i.e. NOT a bona fide loan to recipient; - scholarships (where not an exempt lump sum see 59.5.5); and - dividend distributions from a private company; or - remuneration and received AFTER start of the ABSTUDY claim period; - Examples: - commissions; - signing on fees or endorsements for professional sports people; - an industry related payment such as a dairy cash bonus, or payments to leave the industry; and - profit sharing.
+- family trust distributions; - certain 'loan' arrangements i.e. NOT a bona fide loan to recipient; - scholarships (where not an exempt lump sum see 59.5.5); and - dividend distributions from a private company; or